BI-Bees/natural_disasters/docs/Contract.md

 ##### Developers
 - Search for data sets on specificed subject

-- Create visulization for Business holde in form of
+- Create visulization for Business class in form of

     - Histograms
     - Graphs